 Many people turn off the circuit breaker when they leave the house.
 They could be gone for a few days or even a few months.
 Either way, you should know what issues leaving the circuit breaker off can lead to.

-In general, you can leave the circuit breaker off for one year or more.
+You can generally leave the circuit breaker off for one year or more.
 You won’t inflict any damage to the circuit breaker by turning it off.
-But each time you turn on and off the circuit breaker, the breaker will be subject to wear and tear.
+But each time you turn the circuit breaker on and off, the breaker will be subject to wear and tear.

 Please note that this is an estimate, and the actual lifespan of a circuit breaker can vary based on many factors.
-It is important to follow the manufacturer’s guidelines and regularly inspect and maintain your circuit breakers to ensure they function properly.
+Following the manufacturer’s guidelines and regularly inspect and maintain your circuit breakers to ensure they function properly is important.

 I will go into more detail below.